JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 - uuid: UUID (Primary Key)
 - tboxUUID: UUID (Foreign Key for: OML TerminologyBox)
 - extendedTerminologyUUID: UUID (Foreign Key for: OML TerminologyBox)

-## OML TerminologyNestingAxiom

-An OML TerminologyNestingAxiom provides support for relating a white-box nested OML TerminologyGraph used for describing internal details about a nesting OML Concept defined in a nesting OML TerminologyBox.
-This nesting OML Concept specifies the context for the internal details defined in the nested OML TerminologyGraph.

-{APIs: **Normalized**, **Functional**}

-Concrete definition with 1 generalization:
- - OML TerminologyBoxAxiom

-Normalized Relational Schema Table:
-- uuid: UUID (Primary Key)
-- tboxUUID: UUID (Foreign Key for: OML TerminologyBox)
-- nestingTerminologyUUID: UUID (Foreign Key for: OML TerminologyBox)
-- nestingContextUUID: UUID (Foreign Key for: OML Concept)

 ## OML Aspect